Developmental Science Doctoral Program

 College of Human Development and Education ⋅ Department of Human Development and Family Science ⋅ North Dakota State University

-Developmental science is an emerging interdisciplinary field that studies human development across the lifespan in various family, social and cultural contexts.
+Developmental science is an emergent interdisciplinary field that studies human development across the lifespan in various family, social and cultural contexts.
 NDSU’s program has exciting, relevant and flexible opportunities for study and research to help you reach your goals.

 At NDSU, you’ll be surrounded by active scholars with cutting-edge research programs and state-of-the-art equipment and labs.
 A highly supportive environment is designed to help develop your interests and skills in research and teaching.
 Faculty genuinely care about your welfare and are dedicated to helping you become the best professional you can be.